 CAS collected $1.75 million in premiums from client companies in November and December 2010, an amount due to Blue Cross Blue Shield of Michigan (BCBSM), but never paid by Syrek.
 He admitted diverting these funds for personal use.

 According to the plea agreement, in January, 2011, Syrek as the Director of CAS Resources filed a Form 941 for 2010: Employer’s Quarterly Federal Tax return for the third quarter.
 The Form 941 was filed with the IRS and stated that CAS Resources paid $1,862,902 in payroll taxes.
 Syrek knew he had diverted these funds for his own personal use and only paid $633,332 in payroll taxes.
 In addition to the third quarter Form 941 for 2010, Syrek filed approximately 7 other Form 941s with the IRS which he did not pay.
-In total, from 2010 through 2011, Syrek’s tax due is $13.4 million.
+In total, from 2010 through 2011, Syrek’s tax due was $13.4 million.

 Syrek used the money to buy beachfront properties, several cars, a boat and investment properties.
 In order to pay his debt, Syrek will forfeit his homes, beach properties in Florida, 2009 32.5’ Sea Ray Boat and cars to include a 2008 Ferrari F430 and 2008 Porsche Boxster.